AndyOooh/academind_git_github_course/README.md

 # academind_git_github_course
-A repository for said course!!ååuuu
+A repository for said course!!ååu